ReproducibiliTea-org/reproducibiliTea/about.md

 ## ReproducibiliTeam

-The ReproducibiliTea parent organisation in run by a group of ECR volunteers: Amy Orben, Sam Parsons, Sophia Crüwell, Jade Pickering, Matt Jaquiery and Katie Drax.
+The ReproducibiliTea parent organisation is run by a group of ECR volunteers: Amy Orben, Sam Parsons, Sophia Crüwell, Jade Pickering, Matt Jaquiery and Katie Drax.

 ## Podcast